joomcode/redispipe/README.md

 ```

 You can see couple of things:
-- first, redispipe has highest performance in Parallel benchmarks both for single connection
+- first, redispipe has highest performance in Parallel benchmarks,
-and for cluster,
-- second, redispipe has lower performance for single-threaded-single-redis case.
+- second, redispipe has lower performance for single-threaded case.

 That is true: redispipe trades latency for throughput.
 Every single request has additional
 latency for hidden batching in a connector.
 But thanks to batching, more requests can be sent